ctrlw/magni/README.md

 ## Hardware
 To build the magnifier, you need at least the following
 * Raspberry Pi
-  * Any model you have will do, but if you're going to buy one I'd recommend the Pi 3 or Zero 2 W
+  * Any model you have will do (except Pi Pico), but if you're going to buy one I'd recommend the Pi 3 or Zero 2 W
   * Raspberry Pi Zeros are nice for their size, but need specific cables/adapters for camera and USB
   * Raspberry Pi 4 and 5 need specific cables/adapters and may also need cooling.
-They are overpowered for the magnification task but could be handy for Text-To-Speech (reading out content)
+They are overpowered for the magnification task but could be faster for Text-To-Speech (reading out content)
 * Raspberry Pi camera
   * Strongly recommended is an official Raspberry Pi camera v2 or v3, due to better image quality and flexible focus compared to the original 5MP ones.
 The v3 has autofocus which can be handy when supporting different distances to surface, however the autofocus is not always accurate, so a v2 camera that is tuned to the right distance can be the better choice if you have a fixed distance to the surface.
-The high quality camera with additional lenses is not needed
+The high quality camera with additional lenses is not needed.
+The v3 version with Wide angle could be useful for close distances but has aberrations in the corners, so the regular v3 is probably the better choice.
 * Raspberry Pi camera cable
   * only if the standard 15cm cable is too short or you need the smaller cable for Raspberry Pi Zero
 * Micro USB charger.
 For higher specced Raspberry Pi models (3 upwards) the official chargers are recommended due to better power stability